ConeDragon/docs/building/tooling/test-runners/interface.md

 The version of the spec that this file adheres to:

-- `1`: For tracks which test runner cannot provide information on individual tests.
+- `1`: For tracks in which the test runner cannot provide information on individual tests.
-- `2`: For tracks which test runner can output individual test information.
+- `2`: For tracks in which the test runner can output individual test information.
 Minimal required version for tracks with Concept Exercises.
-- `3`: For tracks which test runner can link individual tests to a task.
+- `3`: For tracks in which the test runner can link individual tests to a task.

 #### Status